ga-wdi-lessons/react-continued/readme.md

 **Actions**

 - Refactor your Search component so that it only renders a UI based on passed in data.
 You will refactor your state-related methods into a separate "container" component...
-- Create a new file for and define your SearchContainer component
+- Create a new file for and define your `SearchContainer` component
-- This SearchContainer component should handle the business logic for your app's state (i.e., the methods removed from your initial Search component)
+- This `SearchContainer` component should handle the business logic for your app's state (i.e., the methods removed from your initial Search component)
-- Load the file containing the Search component in the SearchContainer file
+- Load the file containing the `Search` component in the `SearchContainer` file
-- SearchContainer's `render` method should only render a Search component.
-SearchContainer's methods and query value (the search term) should be passed into Search via `.props`.
-[Reference this diff if you need help](https://github.com/ga-wdi-exercises/react-omdb/commit/fd5e170ca89424aac2501865d8de7e4ced9a0b7d)
+- SearchContainer's `render` method should only render a `Search` component. `SearchContainer`'s methods and query value (the search term) should be passed into Search via `.props`.

 <details>
-  <summary> What is our end goal in refactoring our Search components</summary>
+  <summary>What is our end goal in refactoring our Search components?</summary>

-  > To make Search a purely presenter component, who's only job is to take data from props and render a view
+  > To make Search a purely presenter component, who's only job is to take data from props and render a view.

 </details>